signaldatascience/R-curriculum/src/week5/day4/classification.md

 * How well can a linear SVM separate data when each class is drawn from a different multivariate normal distribution?
 Try it for both distributions which have means close to each other and distributions with have means far away from each other.

 * Return to the aggregated speed dating dataset and use a linear SVM to separate males from females in terms of their self-rated activity participation.
-Use cross-validation to select the best value of $C$.
-Read the documentation for `plot.svm()` to figure out how to plot the SVM results for two specific dimensions.
-Visually explore and interpret the results.
+Use cross-validation to select the best value of $C$ and evaluate the accuracy of the linear SVM.

 Closing notes
 -------------